FACTBOX-Essential facts about U.S. Supreme Court gay marriage case

-April 28 (Reuters) - The U.S. Supreme Court on Tuesday hears arguments over whether states may ban gay marriage.
+April 26 (Reuters) - The U.S. Supreme Court on Tuesday is set to hears arguments over whether states may ban gay marriage.

 Here is a look at the case, known as Obergefell v.
 Hodges.